andreburgaud/robotspy/README.md

 ## Usage

-The `robots` package can be imported as a module and is also executable invokable with `python -m`.
+The `robots` package can be imported as a module and also exposes an executable invokable with `python -m`.

 ### Execute the Package